Ranked & tested

 3. Logitech R500 — best value#

 The R500 is the right presenter for a CPA who presents monthly at partner meetings or client proposals — nothing fancy, reliably works.
 Dual connectivity (USB nano-receiver or Bluetooth) means it pairs with virtually any laptop without fumbling with ports; the R500s model adds a USB-C version of the nano-receiver for MacBook compatibility.
 Red laser in a bright room is less visible than Kensington's green, but adequate for normal office and small conference-room distances.
 The battery indicator LED prevents the dead-remote surprise mid-presentation.
-At $40 it's a one-time purchase you stop thinking about.
+It's an inexpensive one-time purchase you stop thinking about.

 4. DinoFire Wireless Presenter — best budget#